Birds by Habitat

 Across the hall from the Spring Migration is a special gallery of Endangered and Extinct Birds of North America.
 There are 29 birds and an Achaeopteryx.
 A tropical scene with 11 birds also represents the winter habitats of more than 50% of our own Vermont birds.
 The California Condor is one of Bob's largest carvings, taking over 500 hours in all.
 This more recent bird is so realistically detailed that each wing took 100 hours to make.

 Just down the hall from the Endangered and Extinct Gallery, and before you reach either the conference room or the Fall Migration diorama, you will find the glorious tom Turkey.
-This recently finished carving (life-size as all of them are) took Bob 2 years to complete, 1300 hours in all.
+This life-like carving, a testament to persistence, took Bob 2 years to complete, 1300 hours in all.

 Nesting Birds and Raptors